jacobfulfyll/wins_contributed/README.md

 # NBA Wins Contributed Statistic

 In every sport determining which player reigns supreme is on the forefront of fans minds.
 In no sport is this more prevelant than basketball.
 Debates constantly rage about who the greatest player of all time is, who should be MVP this year, and who the best player in the world is right now.
 Due to many moving pieces within the game, the different ways players provide value, and the difference in team compositions value in the NBA is difficult to quantify and makes these debates very subjective.
-Take this years MVP race, five of the current MVP front runners Giannis Antetokounmpo, James Harden, Kevin Durant, Paul George, and Nikola Jokic highlight four characteristics people usually attribute to MVP.
+Take this years MVP race, five of the current MVP front runners Giannis Antetokounmpo, James Harden, Kevin Durant, Paul George, and Nikola Jokic highlight five characteristics people usually attribute to MVP.

 1. **Giannis Antetokounmpo** - The best player on the best team in the league.
 2. **James Harden** - The player doing everything for their team.